colorpulse6/swash-flag-monorepo/readme.md

 1. AWS account with appropriate permissions
 2. GitHub repository with necessary secrets (see GitHub Secrets Configuration section)
 3. AWS EC2 Key Pair for SSH access
+4. Local environment for development

 ## Multi-Environment Strategy

-The infrastructure supports three environments:
+The infrastructure supports two AWS environments plus local development:

-- **Development (dev)**: For active development and testing
+- **Development**: Runs locally, not deployed to AWS
+  - Use local server and database
+  - Run with `pnpm dev` command
+  - Saves costs by avoiding AWS resources for development

+- **Staging (staging)**: For pre-production validation
   - Deployed automatically from the `develop` branch
-  - Prefix: `swashflag-dev`

-- **Staging (staging)**: For pre-production validation
-  - Deployed automatically from the `main` branch
   - Prefix: `swashflag-staging`
+  - Hosts the PostgreSQL database used by both environments

 - **Production (prod)**: For live application
   - Deployed when a version tag is pushed (e.g., `v1.0.0`)
   - Prefix: `swashflag-prod`
+  - Connects to the database hosted in the staging environment

-Each environment is isolated using Terraform workspaces and has:
+The AWS environments are isolated using Terraform workspaces and have:
-- Its own set of AWS resources
+- Their own set of AWS resources
 - Environment-specific resource naming
 - Environment-specific configuration
 - Visual indicators in the UI to distinguish environments